 - ED 340 - Curriculum and Assessment in Teaching

-- ED 432 - Supervised Student Teaching (counts at 3 courses) (capstone clinical)
+- ED 432 - Clinical Capstone: Supervised Student Teaching (counts as 3 courses) (capstone clinical)

 - ED 440-445 Methods of Teaching in content area specific to the major